California Center for the Native Nations

 Seneca

-Dr. Michelle Raheja is an Associate Professor in the Department of English.
-She received her Ph.D. from the University of Chicago.
-Her area of research in Native American Literature with a special interest in autobiography, film, critical race theory, and visual culture.
-She is currently co-editing two anthologies.
+Dr. Michelle Raheja is a Professor in the Department of English.
+She received her Ph.D. from the University of Chicago in English.
+Her areas of research and teaching are Native American and Indigenous studies from the early modern period to the present with a special interest in literature and visual culture.

 Jonathan Ritter